CRUCIATE LIGAMENT RUPTURE

 It can also be used in dogs of all sizes and both recovery rates and long term benefits appear to be comparable with other, more invasive, procedures.
 Importantly, because it takes less time to complete, it is also cheaper than other forms of CCL surgery.

-Currently (2016) few vets in Australia are trained in the Tightrope procedure.
-Dr. Bek has been fully trained in its use.
 The use of the Arthrex Tightrope Cruciate Ligament Repair System means we can reduce the operative and post-operative stress on our patients, and reduce the cost to pet owners.
 Savings will vary but the Tightrope procedure will generally cost between $800 to $1,000 less than other surgical methods.

 How successful is CCL surgery?